 Explore Human Behavior in a Global Context

 Webster University’s Department of Psychology provides students with a solid foundation of the major theoretical perspectives of psychology and its scientific approach.
-By studying psychology with us, you’ll learn about scientific and applied psychology from a range of angles including biological, clinical/counseling, cognitive/learning, developmental and social/cultural.
+While studying psychology with us, you will learn about scientific and applied psychology from a range of angles including biological, clinical and counseling, cognitive and learning, developmental, as well as social and cultural approaches.

 Explore below to learn more about our degree opportunities, designed according to the most recent research on the scholarship of teaching and learning within the field of psychology.